-- using best endeavours to ensure that all pupils (including those with medical conditions) get the support needed in order to access the School's educational provision; - not treating disabled pupils less favourably than their peers; - making reasonable adjustments so that disabled pupils are not put at a substantial disadvantage in matters of admission and education; - ensuring that pupils with SEN and/or disabilities engage as fully as practicable in the activities of school alongside pupils who do not have SEN and disabilities; and - ensuring parents are informed when special educational provision is made for their child and are kept up to date as to their child's progress and development. - 1.1 This policy has regard to: - The Equality Act 2010; - The Children and Families Act 2014; - SEN and Disability Code of Practice, 0-25 years 2014 (SEND Code 2015) (DFE) (the Code of Practice); and - The General Data Protection Regulation 2016 (GDPR) - 1.2 This policy should be read in conjunction with the School's Applications and Admissions Policy, and Accessibility Plan. - 1.3 This policy is available on the School website and also on request from the School office and can be made available in large print or other accessible format, if required. - 2 Definition of Special Educational Needs and Disability (SEND) - 2.1 'A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.'
-(Code of Practice) - 2.2 In accordance with the Children and Families Act 2014, a child of compulsory school age or a young person has a learning difficulty or disability if they: - have a significantly greater difficulty in learning than the majority of children their age; - have a disability which either prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or early years providers; - are under five years old and would be likely to have such difficulties if special educational provision were not made for them.
+- using best endeavours to ensure that all pupils (including those with medical conditions) get the support needed in order to access the School's educational provision; - not treating disabled pupils less favourably than their peers; - making reasonable adjustments so that disabled pupils are not put at a substantial disadvantage in matters of admission and education; - ensuring that pupils with SEN and/or disabilities engage as fully as practicable in the activities of school alongside pupils who do not have SEN and disabilities; and - ensuring parents are informed when special educational provision is made for their child and are kept up to date as to their child's progress and development. - 1.1 This policy has regard to: - The Equality Act 2010; - The Children and Families Act 2014; - SEN and Disability Code of Practice, 0-25 years 2014 (SEND Code 2015) (DFE) (the Code of Practice); and - The General Data Protection Regulation 2016 (GDPR) - 1.2 This policy should be read in conjunction with the School's Applications and Admissions Policy, and Accessibility Plan. - 1.3 This policy is available on the School website and also on request from the School office and can be made available in large print or other accessible format, if required.

+2 Definition of Special Educational Needs and Disability (SEND)

+- 2.1 'A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.'
+(Code of Practice) - 2.2 In accordance with the Children and Families Act 2014, a child of compulsory school age or a young person has a learning difficulty or disability if they: - have a significantly greater difficulty in learning than the majority of children their age; - have a disability which either prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools.